Think-and-Dev/gitbook-docs-test/docs/abis/MoCSettlement.md

 ### deleveragingStepCount

-Returns the amount of steps for the Deleveraging task which is the amount of active BProx addresses
+Returns the amount of steps for the Deleveraging task which is the amount of active RiskProx addresses

 ```js
 function deleveragingStepCount() internal view